arjun-g/svgtoavg-cli/README.md

 # svgtoavg-cli
-A simple command-line tool to convert SVG file to AVG (Alexa Presentation Language)
+A simple command-line tool to convert SVG file to AVG (Alexa Vector Graphics)

 # Installation
 ```